iPhone

 There are a two areas to consider when enforcing a VPN on an iPhone:

-- Prevent VPN apps from being uninstalled.
+- Protect the filtered VPN app from being uninstalled.

 This can be achieved in several ways, but there are a few unique approaches that most people don't know about: